 The SACU Secretariat is based in Windhoek, Namibia, and is headed by an Executive Secretary.
+The current Executive Secretary is Ms. Paulina Mbala Elago, who assumed her duties in April 2014.

 The Secretariat is responsible for the day-to-day administration of SACU.
 It further coordinates and monitors the implementation of all decisions of the Summit, Council and the Commission.
 The Secretariat exists to facilitate the achievement of the SACU objectives as outlined in the SACU Agreement, 2002.
 With neutrality and dedicated focus, the Secretariat provides support for all SACU activities, thereby influencing the SACU agenda.
 The Organisation offers expertise, consistency and continuity in an effort to promote regional integration for the benefit of all Member States.
 The Secretariat makes an innovative contribution through determination, professionalism and collaboration with other professionals of different entities in the industry.